tah96/Career-Evaluation-Tool/README.md

 3. geo_data_csvs (by Autumn Demonet):Contains the source csv files that was uploaded to the jupyter notebook (csv_cleaner.ipynb) to transform the data.
 The final 7 cleaned csv files are stored in cleaned_data.

-4. Job Growth (by Joseph Pegram):Contains the following CSV's (Employment By Major Occupational group, Fastest Declining Occupation, Fastest Growing Occupation and Occupational Projections) and transformed to (employment_occupation, fastest_decline, fastest_growing and projected_growth).
+4. Job Growth (by Joseph Pegram): Contains the following CSV's (Employment By Major Occupational group, Fastest Declining Occupation, Fastest Growing Occupation and Occupational Projections) and transformed to (employment_occupation, fastest_decline, fastest_growing and projected_growth).
 The app.js and package-lock.json was apart of the Node.js module and CSVTOJSON was used to transform projected_growth.csv to jobgrowth.json.

 5. TraEdExp_AJ (by Ai-Jiuan Wu):
     a.
 Resources sub-folder: